MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/admin-overview/admin-overview.md

 # Admin overview

-When you buy an [Office 365 business plan](https://go.microsoft.com/fwlink/?linkid=856886) or a [Microsoft 365 for business plan](https://www.microsoft.com/microsoft-365/business), we give you a special account that has admin permissions.
+When you buy a [Microsoft 365 Apps for business plan](https://go.microsoft.com/fwlink/?linkid=856886) or a [Microsoft 365 for business plan](https://www.microsoft.com/microsoft-365/business), we give you a special account that has admin permissions.
 This account is called an admin account.

 With this account you can access the Microsoft 365 admin center to manage your business: add users, manage your subscription, reset passwords, and more.
 Try it!